Deejay Casey Kasem in stable condition in Washington

-LOS ANGELES (Reuters) - Radio personality Casey Kasem, whose family has been locked in a legal battle over his care, is in stable condition in a Washington State hospital, the spokesman for the deejay’s children said on Monday.
+LOS ANGELES, June 2 (Reuters) - Radio personality Casey Kasem, whose family has been locked in a legal battle over his care, is in stable condition in a Washington State hospital, the spokesman for the deejay’s children said on Monday.

 Danny Deraney, the spokesman for Kasem’s children from his first marriage, said the family was still waiting for test results on his condition.